Server Message Block: SMB 2.0

 Apple migrated to SMB2 (from their own Apple Filing Protocol, now legacy) starting with OS X 10.9 "Mavericks".
 This transition was fraught with compatibility problems though.
-Non-default support for SMB2 appeared in fact in OS X 10.7, when Apple abandoned Samba in favor of its own SMB implementation called SMBX.
-Apple switched to its own SMBX implementation after Samba adopted GPLv3.
-MacOS also has supported the IETF Network File System (NFS) for many years (and continues to do so as of 2021).
+Non-default support for SMB2 appeared in fact in OS X 10.7, when Apple abandoned Samba in favor of its own SMB implementation called SMBX after Samba adopted GPLv3.

 The Linux kernel's CIFS client file system has SMB2 support since version 3.7.

 SMB 2.1

 SMB 2.1, introduced with Windows 7 and Server 2008 R2, introduced minor performance enhancements with a new opportunistic locking mechanism.

 SMB 3.0

 SMB 3.0 (previously named SMB 2.2) was introduced with Windows 8 and Windows Server 2012.
 It brought several significant changes that are intended to add functionality and improve SMB2 performance, notably in virtualized data centers: